ringcentral/ringcentral-embeddable/docs/integration/third-party-auth.md

 }, '*');
 ```

-**Notice:** If you register authorization service into widget, upper contacts related service will works only after status changed to authorized.
+!!! info "If you register an authorization service into Embeddable, the contacts-related service above will work only after the user's status has changed to authorized."